goldenguy00/LemurFusion/README.md

 - !!!
 Subject to Change, this list may not be entirely accurate.

 - Total number of lemur buddies you can have

+- Toggleable Permanent Devotion, with a configurable chance to replace drone spawns.

 - Disable fall damage and void insta-kill death